charliecalvert/CloudNotes/Prog282/Week05-CanvasGrid.md

 Major Goals for Week05
 ----------------------

+* Refactor CanvasGrid03 from Prog282-Hints repository per our discussion
+on Monday, and check it in to your repository in a directory called Week05-CanvasRefactor.
+Pull apart Draw.js so that you end up with two
+files: Draw.js and Keyboard.js.
+The draw code is in Draw.js, and the keyboard code is in Keyboard.js.
+We did this in class, and serves as a model to demonstrate how we modularize our code.
 * Modularize - Make sure you are discovering the major objects in your program.
 These might include Draw, KeyboardInput, Main (or Core), Characters, etc.